When Everything Changed

 I discussed it with my family if they would survive without me during the week for the next 16.
 Happily, we all agreed, and if there was a chance to improve my prospects in Aberdeen why not.

-The three weeks whizzed by and I was back down to Edinburgh to start for real.
-This time I was a commuter, up at 4am on a Monday morning, drive or train to Edinburgh and head home to Aberdeen on a Friday afternoon.
+So I accepted the place and my start date was set at a few months away.
+I had the whole summer school holidays with my boys to enjoy first (how many people can do that?).The three weeks whizzed by and I was back down to Edinburgh to start for real.
+This time I was a commuter, up at 4am on a Monday morning, driving or train to Edinburgh and heading home to Aberdeen on a Friday afternoon.
 It was hard.
 I stayed with friends, some weeks in Edinburgh and some weeks in Stirling.
 I was now a student so keeping costs down was super important, I had no income.

 I met up again with my cohorts and we had a day of induction and team building before we were thrown headlong into code.